-The Create Alert Policy action takes you to the Add Query-based Policy page, where the criteria currently specified in Data Explorer's Query sidebar (dimensions, metrics, filters) will be used as the basis for creating a Query-based Policy.
+The Create Alert Policy action takes you to the Add Query-based Policy page, where the criteria currently specified in Data Explorer's Query sidebar (dimensions, metrics, filters) will be used as the basis for creating a query-based policy (see Policy Types).

 Note: If the settings in Data Explorer at the time you choose the action aren't compatible with the requirements of an alert policy (e.g. no dimensions are selected) then choosing this action will result in display of the Unsupported Alert Policy Settings dialog.
 Click Cancel to return to the main Data Explorer page.

 The Actions menu includes two options that enable you to add a the current Explorer view to a panel on a dashboard: